BedeGaming/sinks-rollingfile/README.md

 # Serilog Rolling File Sink (alternative)

-This is a rolling file sink that allows you to specify roll over behaviour based on file size and / or date.
+This is a rolling file sink that allows you to specify roll over behaviour based on file size and.